Push Providers Integration

 Managing push device tokens

 These tokens are unique identifiers that help push notification providers deliver messages to the correct devices.
-Each provider has its own method for obtaining device tokens, refer to your provider's guide to learn how to obtain the device tokens.
+Each provider has its own method for obtaining device tokens, refer to your provider's guide to learn how to generate the device tokens.

 The code examples in this section use fcm.
 For other providers, replace ChatOrPushProviderEnum.Fcm with the correct enum for your provider, such as ChatOrPushProviderEnum.Apns or ChatOrPushProviderEnum.Expo.